5 Benefits of Play-Based Learning

 Here are some of the benefits of this strategy, as extracted from Robertson, Morrissey, and Rouse (2018):

-Play also encourages positive attitudes towards learning, such as imagination, curiosity, enthusiasm, and persistence.
-The learning processes and skills fostered through play cannot be replicated through rote memorization, which emphasizes memorising facts.
+Playing also encourages a positive attitude towards learning, nurturing qualities such as imagination, curiosity, enthusiasm, and persistence.
+The learning methods and skills cultivated through play are distinctive and cannot be replicated through rote memorization, which primarily centers on memorizing facts.